 The first project in the ongoing process was Building 78.
 The 210,000-square-foot former Federal ship-building facility was transformed into a multi-tenant artisanal manufacturing hub.
 WXY worked with Hugo Neu to address the building design and development including façade strategies, lighting, interior finishes and layout.

-The Annex, the second building in the master plan, is now under construction.
-This project will transform the 43,000 square-foot historic industrial shed into a state-of-the-art creative office space.
-Much of the building's historic character will be preserved and showcased in the design, including the distinct sawtooth ceiling windows which will provide ample daylight to the spaces below.
+The Annex, the second building in the master plan, is now complete.
+This project transforms the 43,000 square-foot historic industrial shed into a state-of-the-art creative office space.
+Much of the building's historic character is preserved and showcased in the design, including the distinct sawtooth ceiling windows which provides ample daylight to the spaces below.